Lordwill1/alx-low_level_programming/README.md

 ### AS A PROGRAMMER, WHAT DO YOU DO WHEN YOU GET STUCK?
 - To help you track down that bug, start reading your code aloud.
 - Pretend that a programmer friend is sitting right next to you.
 - Explain what your code is doing and how it works.
 As you talk through your code, you’ll find the problem.
-If you don’t, have your imaginary friend ask you questions during your explanation.
+If you don’t, have your imaginary friend ask you questions during your explanation., 9-fizz_buzz.c, 100-prime_factor.c, 101-print_number.c
 `Don’t worry about going mental.
 You’re a C programmer.
 You’re already mental.` 😅